yogsototh/yblog/content/Scratch/fr/blog/Helping-avoid-Haskell-Success.md

 Sorry?
 What?

 Oh...
-Apparenlty I made a precedence mistake!
+Apparently I made a precedence mistake!

 SPJ didn't asked to `avoid success $ at all cost` but to `avoid $ success at all cost`[^1].